MicrosoftDocs/Contribute/Contribute/content/how-to-write-quick-edits.md

 ms.custom: external-contributor-guide
 ---

-# Edit documentation in the browser
+# Edit Microsoft Learn documentation in the browser

 Several of Microsoft's documentation sets are open source and hosted on GitHub.
 Not all documentation is completely open source, but many have public-facing repositories where you can suggest changes via pull requests (PRs).
 This open-source approach streamlines and improves communication between product engineers, content teams, and customers.